IoaNNUwU/rusty-colors/README.md

 # Rusty Colors

-VSCode theme consisting of calming soft colors.
-Main colors are inspired by Rusty Copper environments and include `Light Brown`, `Soft Red`, `Rusty Blue`, `Light Gray`.
+A VSCode theme with calm, soft colors.

-> This theme is a perfect fit for Rust language.
+- This theme is a perfect fit for Rust language.

-- Includes semantic highlighting & full support for `Rust`, `C++`, `JavaScript`, `TypeScript` and other languages listed below.
+- Includes semantic highlighting & full support for `Rust`, `C++`, `TypeScript` and other languages listed below.

 ![Preview](https://raw.githubusercontent.com/IoaNNUwU/rusty-colors/master/img/Example.png)

 Each language in this list has hand-crafted, fine-tuned support.
 Each language uses same colors for same things (functions, structs, keywords, etc. each have same color in each language).
 - Rust
-- C++
+- C, C++
 - JavaScript, TypeScript
+- Go
+- Python
-- JSON, TOML, HTML, MARKDOWN, XML
+- Json, TOML, HTML, Markdown, XML

 ## Customization